VallabhaE/Chess-App/README.md

 1. Play 1V1
      - User can play both side black and white also which lets user to play game with his friends

-1. Added Spectator Mode for watching games live
+1. Added Spectator Mode for watching games live,Join with room code to game only if game is live.

 # Tasks
 1. add radis for quick communication and reducing db costs